 Promoting regeneration means encouraging the growth of seedlings and saplings that are currently living close to the forest floor (also called the forest’s “understory”) and giving them the opportunity to become the next level in the forest canopy (the “overstory”).
 This careful, selective cut will provide ideal conditions for this to happen by allowing more light to pass through and by making growing space more available for the next generation of trees.
 A healthy, resilient forest is one that is diversified in many ways, including trees of a variety of ages, ranging from brand-new seedlings to centuries-old overstory trees.

-Yes – this timber harvest will produce revenue.
-The revenue from the cut will compensate the loggers, our consulting foresters, and pay the NH timber tax to the Towns of Newmarket and Newfields.
+Yes – timber harvests produce revenue.
+The revenue from cuts will compensate the loggers, our consulting foresters, and pay appropriate town fees and taxes.
 SELT will receive revenue as well, which will be used to further our mission of saving, sharing, and stewarding the critical lands in our region.

 This wood will be of good value for the regional economy, providing material for building supplies, firewood, and millwork.
 Finally, there is no financial quota for the cut; the ecological motivations are first and foremost and will guide the decisions on what to harvest or not.

-The reality of any entry into the forest is that some wildlife may be temporarily impacted, but overall, this cut is designed to create a richer, more varied and healthier habitat for wildlife and plants.
-SELT has consulted with wildlife biologists (some of whom were also involved in approving the management plan) to ensure that the operation is conducted in such a way that it has minimal negative impacts on wildlife and provides significant wildlife benefits.
+The reality of any entry into the forest is that some wildlife may be temporarily impacted, but overall, harvests are designed to create a richer, more varied and healthier habitat for wildlife and plants.
+SELT consults with wildlife experts to ensure that operations are conducted in such a way that they have minimal negative impacts on wildlife and provides significant wildlife benefits.

 Land management is always a balancing act and not every species may benefit, but the guiding principle of SELT’s ecological activities is to help as many native plants and wildlife flourish as possible, including any focal species known to be on a property.
 We do that by keeping the forest healthy and diverse so this beloved property can continue as a thriving forest for generations to come.